bhavinbpalan90/OpenTableFormat_MetadataViewer/README.md

 ## ⚠️ Notes

 - `.crc` and `.bin` files from Delta logs are ignored in previews.
-- Ensure the selected stage matches the S3 path of the external volume.
+- Ensure the stage exist and authorized that matches the S3 path of the external volume.
-- User responsibility: select the correct stage for each S3 bucket.
-- Supported file types: JSON, NDJSON, AVRO, Parquet.
+- Supported file types: JSON, AVRO, Parquet.

----